solarwinds/solarwinds-apm-ruby/README.md

 Third, in our wrapper method, we capture the arguments passed in, collect the operation and key information into a local hash and then invoke the `AppOpticsAPM::API.trace` method to time the execution of the original operation.

-The `AppOpticsAPM::API.trace` method calls Dalli's native operation and reports the timing metrics and your custom `report_kvs` up to AppOpticsAPM servers to be shown on the user's dashboard.
+The `AppOpticsAPM::API.trace` method calls Dalli's native operation and reports the timing metrics and your custom `report_kvs` up to AppOptics servers to be shown on the user's dashboard.

 Some other tips and guidelines: